pjdietz/rester-atom/README.md

 ### Options

-To customize RESTer's behavior, include options in the request section.
+To customize RESTer's behavior for a single request, include options in the header section.
 An option begins with `@` and may or may not include a value.
 For example, to instruct RESTer to include redirect responses in the output, include `@showRedirects` like this:

 ```
 GET http://localhost:8080/path-that-redirects